Quantennetzgraphique/Ila-Island-map/README.md

 The capital city is Waçiu, and the largest city is Fóçiu.
 The highest peak is Áişhám, the largest lake is Aşíwara Qo, the longest river is Lák Şý, and the largest resort is Jiáŋlǝm Kauŋyen.

 The official language is Ila Creole, written in Chinese characters and Kana.
 Its standard form is Middle-West Dialect, and there are also Northeast and Southeast Dialects.
 The Middle-West Dialect uses mainly Chinese and Bohai (Balhae) vocabulary, and little aboriginal words remain.
 The Northeast Dialect uses mainly aboriginal vocabulary.
 The Southeast Dialect uses largely Japanese vocabulary, in addition to Chinese ones.
 In every dialect the grammar resembles the aboriginal language.
-The specialities in each dialect is apparent in the placenames across the island.
+The specialities in each dialect is apparent in the placenames in each part of the island.

-Ila Island is proud of its railways, geosurvey and land development of Japanese level, its roads, buses, nature conservation and hiking facilities of Swiss level, its waterway transport of German level, its biking facilities of Dutch level, and its city development of Hong Kong level.
+Ila Island is proud of its railways, land survey and land development of Japanese level, its roads, buses, nature conservation and hiking facilities of Swiss level, its waterway transport of German level, its biking facilities of Dutch level, and its city development of Hong Kong level.